simrnsethi/2DSCI/README.md

 The primary hypothesis that we will try to test is whether a person with a background in computing finds it just as easy to transition into data science as a person with background in statistics.
 For this we have described our survey design and the specific questions we intend to ask in this [proposal](https://github.ubc.ca/ubc-mds-2017/2DSCI/blob/master/proposal.md).

+# Link to Survey

+[Here](https://goo.gl/forms/tQxvDrJATuyJTiqF3) is the link to the google form we used to collect the data.

 # Contributions